band/bashlibs/thebook/ShellFunctions.md

 of your time.
 When you have completed these exercises, you will be comfortable creating, using, saving, and re-using shell functions.

-To get started, here are the few assumptions we make.
-That you:
+To get started, we make a few assumptions; viz., that you:

 -   have access to an open terminal window
 -   can open simultaneous multiple terminal windows